 Somatic Therapies for Trauma Recovery

-Moshe Feldenkrais was one of the early pioneers and explorers of somatic intelligence and healing.
-He wrote a critique of Freud in which he detailed his perspective and experience that recovery from anxiety and other "mental" challenges could be facilitated more quickly and surely through his somatic work than through pyschoanalysis.
+In fact, Feldenkrais wrote a critique of Freud in which he detailed his perspective and experience that recovery from anxiety and other traumatic and "mental" challenges could be facilitated more quickly and surely through his somatic work than through pyschoanalysis.

 Transforming Touch®